helsbels-del/TOC-says-what/README.md

 Hypothesis 1

-- Higher TOC levles are associated with higher THM concentrations.
+- Higher TOC levels means higher THM concentrations.
   Rationale: THMs form when disinfectants like chlorine react with organic matter (TOC).
   Validation: Use correltation analysis between TOC and THM (Trihalomethanes).
 Visulaise with scatter plots and trend lines.
   Fit a linear regression model and check the coefficient significance for TOC.